intellimat/zara-web-challenge/README.md

 Check _useStore.ts_ to see the store implementation.

-Side note: the store is saved into local storage, so that if you close and open the browser you still see the favourite characters.
+Note: the store is saved into local storage, so that if you close and open the browser you still see the favourite characters.

 ## Components